 • Dress the person from a seated position.

-• Encourage the person to dress themselves as much as possible and help where help is needed.
+• Encourage the person to dress as much as possible and help them where help is needed.
 For example, they may not be able to put on pants or underwear, but they may be able to pull them up once they are above the knees.

 • Before you begin, lay out the clothes in the order in which it will be put on.
 Underwear would be on top, and pants/shirts would be on the bottom.
 If necessary, cue the person by telling him/her what piece of clothing will be put on next.

 • Do not rush the person by pulling clothes on or off, but keep a steady pace.
 Especially in cases of Alzheimer’s or Dementia, if the process takes too long an issue may arise before they are completely dressed.